azzaelnaggar/Qwen-Customer-Support-LLM/readme.md

 Tokenizer files (tokenizer.json, vocab.txt, etc.)

+# Note:
-Note: The fine-tuned LoRA adapter used in this project is too large to be hosted on GitHub.
+The fine-tuned LoRA adapter used in this project is too large to be hosted on GitHub.
-You can download it from Google Drive here: Download LoRA Adapter After downloading, place the files in the qwen_model/ folder to use with the backend.
+You can download it from Google Drive here: Download LoRA Adapter After downloading, please place the files in the qwen_model/ folder to use with the backend.

 1.2 Start the Flask Server (Ngrok_app.py)
 The backend script performs the following: